LearnWeb3DAO/Layer2/README.md

 If the `asserter` is found to be fraudulent, they lose some of their bond.
 The `verifier` gets some of the asserter's bond for processing the verification, and the `challenger` gets another portion of the asserter's bond as a reward for finding the fraud.

-If the `asserter` is found to **NOT** be fraudulent, the `challenger` some of their bond.
+If the `asserter` is found to **NOT** be fraudulent, the `challenger` loses some of their bond.
 The `verifier` gets some of the challenger's bond for processing the verification as before, and this time the `asserter` gets some of the challenger's bond as a reward for their trouble.

 #### ZK Rollups